Sources of law: Sources in different legal systems

+Canon law and other forms of religious law form the basis for law derived from religious practices and doctrines or from sacred texts; this source of law is important where there is a state religion.

 International sources

-International Treaties
+International treaties

 Governments may sign International Conventions and Treaties; but these normally become binding only when they are ratified.
 Most conventions come into force only when a stated number of signatories have ratified the final text.
 An international convention may be incorporated into a statute (e.g. Hague-Visby Rules in Carriage of Goods by Sea Act 1971; e.g. the Salvage Convention in the Merchant Shipping Act 1995).
-The Council of Europe’s European Convention on Human Rights is enforced by the ECHR in Strasbourg.
+The Council of Europe’s European Convention on Human Rights is enforced by the European Court of Human Rights in Strasbourg.

-European Community Law
+European Union law

 The European Union is special example of international law.
 European nations that join the EU thereby adopt all EC Law to date (the acquis communautaire), namely: treaty provisions, regulations, directives, decisions, and precedents.
-Member States become subject to “Brussels” and to the binding precedent decisions of the Court of Justice of the European Union (or CJEU) in Luxembourg.
+Member States become subject to "Brussels" and to the binding precedent decisions of the Court of Justice of the European Union (or CJEU) in Luxembourg.
 However, Brussels may only act and legislate in accordance with the EU treaties, and the CJEU's supremacy applies only in matters of EU law.